wisskirchenj/javascript-tutorial/README.md

 #### Javascript-Tutorial by John Smilga

 The files were originally cloned from the GitHub-Repo https://github.com/john-smilga/javascript-basic-projects.
-The sources of this repo are my own implementation of the 15 free projects - based upon the setup-folder provided.
+The sources of this repo are my own implementation of the 15 free projects - based upon the setup-folders provided.

 ## Progress